alaza252/alaza252/README.md

 - 👋 Hi, I’m Alisa, a computer engineering senior at Missouri University of Science and Technology, and graduate Fall 2023
 - 👀 I’m interested in Embedded Systems and Machine Learning
-- 🌱 I’m currently working on an automatic grade checker.
-Find the repo on my profile to learn more!
 - 📫 Reach me at volunteer.alisa@gmail.com

 <!---